 Dear heavens… the lamps we currently have on our nightstands are far from my style, so I’ll also be looking into some lighting options.
 Sconces???
 Upcycled lamps???
 We’ll have to see what I can find at the thrift stores.

 Here’s the deal with the flooring… if I could do anything I wanted, I would remove the carpet and put down hardwood floors (and we actually have a bunch of boxes of hard wood in the basement that the former owners left for us).
-The issue is: we live in Minnesota, and the winters are bitterly cold.
+The issue is: cold feet.
 While I’m sure putting our feet on an ice cold floor would really wake us up in the morning, I don’t know if it’s the best idea; plus I don’t think my husband would go for it.
 He lets me have a whole lot of freedom when it comes to decorating our home, but cold feet might be where he draws the line.
 Either way, maybe a rug would be nice in here… just not totally sure yet.
 I’ve been crushing on this one I keep seeing.

 Lots and lots to do over the next few weeks, but I think this space might just turn into one of my favorites.